 I always check the map and the street view and consider walking from the airport to the center.
 I can do that because my bag isn’t heavy.

 And speaking of bags…

 When you travel light your carry-on bag is your best friend.

 Checking bags slows you down, puts your valuables at risk, and costs you time and money.
 Carry-on only is the way to go.
 You’ll save money and keep your valuables safe.
 It’s a no-brainer.

 “It seemed like there was definitely a relationship between how much stuff a person carried and the amount of fun that they were having.
 The more stuff, the less fun.” – Tom Bihn Bag Designer & Maker

 You can check a detailed list of airline carry-on size restrictions here.
 To prepare yourself for international travel get a carry on bag no greater than:

 21 inches (53.5 cm), width of 14 inches (35.5 cm) and depth of 8 inches (20.3 cm)

 Keep an eye on weight restrictions too.
-But if you follow this guide you won’t ever need to worry about going over weight restrictions.
+But if you follow this guide you won’t ever need to worry about going above carry-on weight limits.

 7 Steps To Carry On Enlightenment